GribApiDotNet/GribApi.NET/README.md

 GRIB is a format commonly used in meteorology to store weather data.
 GribApi.NET makes it easy to encode and decode these data by providing access to both GRIB editions through a set of [GRIB API keys](https://software.ecmwf.int/wiki/display/GRIB/GRIB%20API%20keys).
 GribApi.NET and grib_api are licensed under the friendly [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+Special thanks to John L'Heureux, Meteorological Data Analyst at aWhere, Inc., for his contributions as scientific advisor.

 ## Docs
 The documentation is very much a WIP, but you'll find [grib_api's wiki](https://software.ecmwf.int/wiki/display/GRIB/Home), helpful.